Supporting teens as they pull away

 While many parents feel sad, frustrated, or disappointed during those years, common wisdom reminds them that their kids will return to them and to a close relationship eventually.
 Until then, they’re moving out into the world on their own, without the wisdom they need yet to make good decisions.

-- Adults can be effective mirrors to reflect who kids are becoming.
-Because their peers are still on their own journey to find acceptance, compliments and affirmation are in short supply.
-It’s not common for teenagers to encourage each other to become better versions of themselves, pursue service, or take risks to express their unique identity.
-That’s what adults can do for a kid, though.
-Because they have broader life experience, they can play a meaningful role in the formation of a kid into a healthy adult by offering feedback on the good parts they observe.
+Let’s be honest – it’s not common for teenagers to encourage each other to become better versions of themselves, pursue service, or take risks to express their unique identity.
+In a world where fitting in feels like everything, they don’t hear a lot of, “Hey, you’re really great at that,” or “I love how you think about things.”
+That’s where adults come in.
+A simple compliment, an encouraging word, or noticing their strengths can be the spark they need to believe in themselves.
+Adults can play a meaningful role in the formation of a kid into a healthy adult by offering feedback on the good parts they observe.

 If you’re a parent, you might consider asking people in your circle to do just that with your kid.